 When it comes to cloud monitoring, Amazon CloudWatch has long been the primary tool for AWS users.
 However, users have consistently pointed out critical limitations, including fragmented log aggregation, static alerting thresholds, and restricted dashboard customization.

-Real-world experiences highlight these challenges in forums and communities like Reddit.
+Real-world experiences highlight these challenges on forums and communities like Reddit.
 During a critical downtime event, one user found CloudWatch’s log views hindered root cause analysis.
-Others noted the platform’s inadequate graph templates and the need for external tools for multi-cloud environments.
+Another noted the platform’s inadequate graph templates and the necessity of external tools for multi-cloud environments.

 These issues expose significant gaps in AWS CloudWatch’s capabilities, particularly for organizations managing hybrid and multi-cloud infrastructures.
 A more comprehensive solution offers unified observability, dynamic alerting, and advanced analytics.